 Participants may opt to register for the two- or three-week program.

-All requirements, courses, itineraries and fees are subject to change.
+All requirements, courses, itineraries and fees are subject to changes.